GraphEngineering/legacy-typescript-tooling/packages/typescript-tooling/README.md

 npx tst init
 ```

-3. **That's it!** Run the example package with...
+3. **That's it!** Test the example package with...

 ```
-npm run example:dev
+npm run example:test
 ```

 ## Usage